Network Manager HUD

 Using the HUD

-The Network Manager HUD starts in LAN Host mode, and displays buttons relating to hosting and joining a multiplayer game.
+The Network Manager HUD starts in Server + Client mode, and displays buttons relating to hosting and joining a multiplayer game.

-Click the LAN Host button to start a game as a host on the local network.
+Click the Host (Server + Client) button to start a game as a host on the local network.
 This client is both the host and one of the players in the game.
 It uses the information from the Network Info section in the inspector to host the game.